MicrosoftDocs/azure-dev-docs/articles/go/azure-sdk-core-concepts.md

 ---
-title: Common usage patterns in the Azure SDK for Go
+title: Common usage patterns in Azure SDK for Go
-description: This article provides an overview of the common usage patterns in the Azure SDK for Go. ms.date: 09/07/2021 ms.topic: conceptual ms.custom: devx-track-go
+description: This article provides an overview of the common usage patterns in Azure SDK for Go. ms.date: 09/07/2021 ms.topic: conceptual ms.custom: devx-track-go
 ---

-# Common usage patterns in the Azure SDK for Go
+# Common usage patterns in Azure SDK for Go

-The Azure Core (`azcore`) package in the Azure SDK for Go implements several patterns that are applied throughout the SDK:
+The Azure Core (`azcore`) package in Azure SDK for Go implements several patterns that are applied throughout the SDK:

 - The [HTTP pipeline flow](#http-pipeline-flow), which is the underlying HTTP mechanism used by the SDK's client libraries.
 - [Pagination (methods that return collections)](#pagination-methods-that-return-collections).